The West Highland Way | ||

 It all seemed a little unreal being there in that small Scottish town when we had started the day by tumbling out of our own beds in Brum.
 As if to heighten this sense of dislocation, bagpipes began skirling in the middle distance, but we never did locate the source.

-Presently a car pulled up and John Reid, a genial ex-accountant, introduced himself.
+Presently a car pulled up and John Reid, our genial host for the evening, introduced himself.
 We piled into the back of his car and set off for Croftamie.
 There was no overnight accommodation to be found in Milngavie itself as Robbie Williams was entertaining a sell-out crowd in Glasgow and there wasn’t a bed to be found within ten miles of the city.
 Selfishly we feel, he never checked to see if this would clash with our schedule.
 Of course Mr. Williams wields a fair degree of power and influence and even the Scottish national football team had been forced to play football at a secondary venue that night in order to make way for the show – which was taking place at Hampden Park.

 John drove us northwards in the direction we would be travelling the following day, taking 15 minutes to cover a distance that would take us half a day to walk come the morning.
 John pointed out various landmarks as we wound around and about country lanes and up a perpetual long slow incline, he built us up to a finale by telling us that over the brow of the very next rise we would see Conic Hill in the middle distance and the highlands marching off into the blue yonder.
 We crested the rise and saw a vague grey blanket stretching out before us.
 The rain clouds had closed in and hidden all sight of the mountains.
 In a sort of Jim Bowen-esque 'this is what you would have won' style he continued to describe details of all the things we couldn't see.